prasannavb/TrackMate/README.md

 This system is ideal for companies looking for a minimalistic and efficient way to handle attendance tracking, with features for correcting mistakes and managing records across different time periods.

+# Copyright ©2025 All rights reserved |Designed by Prasanna V B